Christopher Gibbs: Charity work

-Gibbs played a key role in persuading his friend John Paul Getty, Jr. to donate £40 million to the British National Gallery.
+Gibbs played a key role in persuading his friend John Paul Getty Jr. to donate £40 million to the British National Gallery.
 After Getty's death in 2003, Gibbs became chairman of the J. Paul Getty Jr. Charitable Trust, set up to manage Getty's estate.
 He was also a trustee of the American Friends of the National Gallery.

 Later life

-In 2000, Gibbs reluctantly sold the Clifton Hampden Manor in Clifton Hampden, Oxfordshire, a house that had been built for his family in the 1840s.
+In 2000, Gibbs reluctantly sold Clifton Hampden Manor in Clifton Hampden, Oxfordshire, a house that had been built for his family in the 1840s.
 Christie's auctioned off the contents over two days.
 The sale showed his eclectic tastes: lots included a dining table supposedly made from one of the first pieces of mahogany brought to England from the New World in the 17th century, and a portrait of Cornish eccentric John Nichols Thom.
 In 2006, he moved to Tangier, where he had bought a large property on the Old Mountain that had previously been owned by James and Marguerite McBey.
 According to a friend, "He has a house on 14 acres in Tangier next door to the king" and "Christopher has built four other houses there but says he doesn't rent them out as he likes to live in them all, moving from one to the other as the mood takes him."

 Gibbs died at his home in Tangier, Morocco, on 28 July 2018, one day before his 80th birthday.

 He was buried on 1 August at the cemetery of the Church of Saint Andrew, Tangier.

 Personal life

+When not in Morocco, Gibbs was a longtime resident of the Albany in London.
 His "life and business partner" was Peter Hinwood, the actor turned antique dealer and designer.
+Gibbs died in Tangier, Morocco.

+A monograph and biography, Christopher Gibbs, His World by Sarah Hyde was published in 2025.